 In 2008 fintech got born in real sense or concept was started and subject matter experts of technology saw an opportunity.
 This was the same period when global financial crises were on optimum level and banks were unable to use their deposits or any money on any innovation or any new concept / product to over come the issues they were facing.
 From 2008 to 2009 this space was looked and incubated in test tube and 2009 it came on table.
 From 2010 to 2013 the child turned to a teenager with rocket speed and investment went up 4 to 5 folds.
 In my last post “Fintech wave to pass or opening to.. “on on January 1st 2016 on Linkedin, I did mentioned, about investments made in this segment from 2014, global investment in financial technology companies tripled from 2013.
 The trend continued in 2015 when another tens of billion us-dollars were invested in.
 2016 looks very promising to follow the same trend.
 This was because banks were unable to use any money on innovation, as they spent it on new regulations in order to satisfy regulators.

-Fintech companies have come up with innovative technology that give solutions.
+Fintech companies have come up with innovative blended with Artificial Intelligence, payment intelligence and security intelligence as top level technologies that give solutions.
 They have enhanced efficiency in the financial system.
 On other side Insurance was silent follower of fintech which now planning to explode in 2016.
 Other companies in same path are dealers in stock and trading areas, P2P lending, crypto currency payment, cross border money transfer and transfer payments amongst others.
 Fintech provides better choice for users which is much more efficient compared to banks and that too on time & place consumer wants in a secured way with greater accessibility.
 The technology has given consumers a better banking experience (To experience same banking services where banks failed) as the system is able to analyse consumer financial behaviour & rating for trending & decision on the fly.
 The rise in the number of international migrants reflects the increasing importance of cross border money transfer services, which has become an integral part of our economies and societies.
 FinTech gave rocket speed to same.

 Banking and Financial Services software Integration and enterprise architecture blue prints provides better, full view and accurate customer data (Part of Big data) under fintech domain to bring the best Banking through Technology to create joy and remove the pain of creating large, tedious and bulky Manuel files to the single customer view.
 360 Degree visualization and containers of those such views are now possible for betterment as now we say “digital banking is now a given” not a selective choice any more.
 Countries like India where transaction volumes are very large, though the values are much smaller.
 So, in order to have a viable proposition, solution has to be a very low-cost, much faster then traditional setup / process and that’s the strongest point of fintech